fmorenovr/fmorenovr.github.io/pages/recurrent_networks.md

 ##### Back Propagation Through Time (BPTT)

-We need to calculate all derivate terms using chain rule.
+We need to calculate all derivate terms using the chain rule.

 <p align="center">
 {% raw %}